 Next a gold wide silk tie (a paisley or check pattern is period correct): Shop ties.

-White there may not be a ready to wear package set of Gatsby’s suit you can easily piece an outfit together.
+While there may not be a ready to wear package set of Gatsby’s suit, you can easily piece an outfit together.
 Perhaps after the new Great Gatsby movie is released we will see more retailers carrying this style again.
 I certainly hope so.